thex3family/thex3family-website/public/content/unlock-your-potential/programs/talk-it-out/index.md

 ## How Does It Work?

-Anyone who has a paid subscription to ChatGPT plus automatically gets access. https://co-x3.com/talk-it-out
+Anyone who has a paid membership to ChatGPT plus automatically gets access. https://co-x3.com/talk-it-out

 For an immersive conversational experience, try using voice chat with the bot.
 It adds a conversational dynamic, enhancing the feeling of a real dialogue.
 To fully benefit from this program, we recommend: